yorgosdiapoulis/sc3-code/onsets-detection/README.md

 - ExtractOnsets.sc and ExtractOnsetsMulti.sc provide a GUI for onset detection using SCMIR's methods `extratOnsets`

 ## onsets-detection-procedure.scd
-- It is the chunck for analyzing the extracted data.
+- This is the chunck for analyzing the extracted data, in sclang.
-- This should be implemented in a class.
+	+ This should be implemented in a class.